voussoir/reddit/Prawtimestamps/README.md

       timesearch.py file.
 You can use commentaugment_prompt()
       to input the parameters, or use the commentaugment() function directly.
+    07 september 2015
+    - fixed bug which allowed `livestream` to crash because `bot.refresh()` was outside of the trycatch.

 It's all fresh all smooth